appbaseio/reactivesearch/content/docs/reactivesearch/v3/search/datasearch.md

     > Note:
     >
     > 1. All these events accepts the `triggerQuery` as a second parameter which can be used to trigger the `DataSearch` query with the current selected value (useful to customize the search query execution).
-	> 2. There is a known [issue](https://github.com/appbaseio/reactivesearch/issues/1087) with `onKeyPress` when `autosuggest` is set to true, it is recommended to use `onKeyDown` for the consistency.
+    > 2. There is a known [issue](https://github.com/appbaseio/reactivesearch/issues/1087) with `onKeyPress` when `autosuggest` is set to true.
+It is recommended to use `onKeyDown` for the consistency.

 ```js
 <DataSearch